Nubisa/JXPanel/app/help/markdowns/jxcoreloginpage.markdown

 # {{linklabel.jxcoreloginpage}}

+This is a configuration page accessible only to super-user.

 Super-user has an ability to customize the login page.
 This can be achieved through {{labelb.LoginPage}} tab available under {{link.jxcore}} menu item.